fanluo12/LC/Graphs/README.md

 ## 463. Island Perimeter
 Loop through matrix, if matrix[r][c] == 1, result +4.
 If previous row or columns is also 1, then two of them connected would have a overlapped edge, so -2 if these situations

+## 1905.
+Count Sub Islands
+We want to know grid2 islands are sub islands of grid1, first we traverse two grids, once grid1[r][c] is water and grid2[r][c] is land, we use dfs function to convert grid2[r][c] and neighbor islands as water, ie 0.
+After this we can simply traverse two grids and find union of them